XingyuHe/NLP-HW1/submission/README.md

-–A description of special features (or limitations) or your classifier.
+## A description of special features (or limitations) or your classifier.
 A document is defined as a string that contains all speeches made by one side of a debate.
 Therefore, the number of documents = the number of debates x 2.

 Ngram vectorizers are fitted on all documents from both the con and pro side.